Numerical shape optimization of the Canham-Helfrich-Evans bending energy: Introduction

 subject to the following volume and area constraints

 where the positive constants $V_0$, $A_0>0$ obey the isoperimetric inequality

-Here $H:=\frac{1}{2}(\kappa_1+\kappa_2)$ denotes the mean curvature of $\partial\Omega$, $\kappa_1$ and $\kappa_2$ its principle curvatures, $2H_0$ the so-called spontaneous curvature, and $\kappa_b$ a bending elastic constant.
+Here $H:=\frac{1}{2}(\kappa_1+\kappa_2)$ denotes the mean curvature of $\partial\Omega$, $\kappa_1$ and $\kappa_2$ its principal curvatures, $2H_0$ the so-called spontaneous curvature ($H_0$ is half the spontaneous curvature), and $\kappa_b$ a bending elastic constant.
 Henceforth we will use the abbreviation $\Surf:=\partial\Omega$ keeping in mind that $\Surf$ is the surface enclosing the volume $\Omega$.
 The Energy \eqref{eq:canham_helfrich_energy} was proposed to model membranes such as vesicles and red-blood cells \cite{a_HE_1973a,ME94}.
-The numerical treatment of this problem is not straight-forward since the computation of the mean curvature typically involves the Laplace-Beltrami operator of the normal field, which would involve fourth order derivatives of the surface coordinates and thus requires a certain smoothness of the surface.
+The numerical treatment of this problem is not straight-forward since the computation of the mean curvature typically involves the Laplace-Beltrami operator of the normal field, which would involve fourth order derivatives of the surface coordinates and thus requires a certain smoothness of the (discretized) surface.
 Typically shapes are approximated with continuous, non-smooth triangulations (mostly linear or quadratic ones) leading to the fundamental and non-trivial question of computing/approximating the appropriate curvature.
 Nevertheless, several approaches to tackle this problem have been proposed.
-For a recent comprehensive review of the Canham--Helfrich--Evans energy including various numerical approaches we refer to \cite{GG17}.
+For a recent comprehensive review of the Canham-Helfrich-Evans energy including various numerical approaches we refer to \cite{GG17}.

 A variety of methods are based on the approximation of the Laplace-Beltrami operator by means of discrete differential geometry (DDG) \cite{MDSB03,GGRZ06,WBHZG07}.
-The minimization is then achieved by e.g., differentiating the discrete energy with respect to the nodes and follow a negative gradient, see \cite{a_BILIKO_2020a} for a comparison with several established numerical approximation schemes minimizing the Canham--Helfrich--Evans energy.
+The minimization is then achieved by e.g., differentiating the discrete energy with respect to the nodes and follow a negative gradient, see \cite{a_BILIKO_2020a} for a comparison with several established numerical approximation schemes minimizing the Canham-Helfrich-Evans energy.
 A popular discretization scheme for the Laplace-Beltrami operator is the finite difference cotangent method on a Voronoi area entailing also a direct computation of a possibly involved Gaussian curvature in terms of the angle deficit, used e.g. in \cite{BFM11,BLJ11,SHKL16}.